 Breast cancer is the second most common type of cancer among American women, with statistics showing about 1 in 8 women born today will get breast cancer.
 However, there are steps you can take to prevent & reduce the risk of getting this disease.
 Everyone should be aware of the steps for prevention, with emphasis on the importance of early detection.
 It is important to do self-checks and get yearly mammograms, along with speaking to your physician about breast cancer prevention and what could happen if malignant tumors are left untreated.
-Please spread awareness, you can help saved a loved one today.

 Share this entry

-- Jorge Hirigoyen, DNP, ARNP, is Selected to the American Health Council’s Physician Board August 18, 2017
+- Jorge Hirigoyen, DNP, ARNP, is Selected to the American Health Council’s Board of Nurses October 16, 2017

 - The American Health Council Appoints Jill Pitcher, DO to Physician Board October 13, 2017

 - American Health Council Names Donna Thomas, RN, BSHEd, MSN to Nursing Board October 13, 2017